SublimeText/LaTeXTools/README.markdown

 To configure inverse search, open the Preferences dialog of the Skim app, select the Sync tab, then:

 * uncheck the "Check for file changes" option
-* For ST2, choose the Sublime Text 2 preset (yes, Skim now supports ST2 by default!)
+* choose the Sublime Text 2 or Sublme Text 3 preset (yes, Skim now supports both ST2 and ST3 by default!)

-* For ST3, choose the Custom preset and enter `/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl` in the Command field, and `"%file":%line` in the Arguments field.
-(This is correct as of 7/18/2013; you may want to double-check that ST3 is indeed in `/Applications/Sublime Text`; just go to the Applications folder in the Finder.)
+In case you are using an old version of Skim, you can always choose the Custom preset and enter `/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl` (for ST3) in the Command field, and `"%file":%line` in the Arguments field.
+(This is correct as of 7/18/2013; you may want to double-check that ST3 is indeed in `/Applications/Sublime Text`; just go to the Applications folder in the Finder.
+Adapt as needed for ST2).

 If you have installed Skim in a non-standard location, there is not much you can do short of hacking the `jumpToPDF.py` file (**not supported!**).
-This will hopefully change in the near future.
+This will change in the near future.

 <br>